Rank Dynamics for Functional Data: Discussion

 \section{Discussion}

 Cross-sectional ranking of functional data is a powerful tool for exploratory functional data analysis.
 To the best of our knowledge, the proposed perspectives in this paper are new to the field of functional data analysis and allow for quantification of the rank dynamics of a stochastic process.
 These methods are simple to understand and straightforward to implement.
-An additional benefit of the ranking setup described in this paper is that different functional datasets may be compared in terms of mixing, as we have compared here a child growth dataset, house price data and Major League Baseball data.
-More generally, taking the rank transform of dataset normalizes the functional input so that the rank summary statistics are easily interpretable for all datasets.
+The decomposition of rank dynamics into population and individual components allows to better understand the forces that shape observed rank trajectories, and the summary measures of rank volatility, rank stability and rank gain are useful.

+For the estimation of the two components $D_1(y,t)$ and $D_2(y,t)$ in \eqref{eq:ptDeriv}, we could alternatively use local quadratic regression.
+This would be asymptotically equivalent to the kernel estimator in \eqref{eq:estD} under regularity assumptions on the smoothness of weight functions and the shape of kernels \citep{mull:87:4}.
+However, the kernel method we employ here has an explicit form which facilitates theoretical derivations, and makes implementation straightforward, while the local quadratic regression involves the inverse of a matrix of dimension at least $5\times 5$.
+This provides strong motivation for the proposed method.

+Our estimation methods and theory are geared towards densely observed functional data.
+One possible approach for the case of sparsely observed functional data is to divide the time domain into bins in a preprocessing step, followed by estimating the cross-sectional distribution at time $t$ by using local Fr\'echet regression \citep{pete:19} based on the preliminary distributions observed at the midpoints of the bins -- these are the empirical distributions derived from the observations falling into each bin.
+The two components can then be obtained, e.g., by taking difference quotients of the cross-sectional distribution estimates.
+To work out the details and full theoretical justification of such a method will be a future research project.